-The Committee shall conduct its business according to rules and procedures adopted by the Committee, including making decisions as to the implementation of item VII A 3 above.
+The Committee shall conduct its business according to rules and procedures adopted by the Committee.

-- VIII.
-Funding of Pilot Schools: Pilot schools shall be funded through a lump sum per-pupil budget, as well as central and local discretionary services, plus a start-up supplement. - IX.
-Internal Appeals Process - A. The Governing School Council of each Pilot School shall develop an Internal Appeals Process ("IAP") which may be utilized by unit members at Pilot schools to allege a violation or misapplication of the terms and conditions governing the Pilot School.
+VIII.
+Funding of Pilot Schools: Pilot schools shall be funded through a lump sum per-pupil budget, as well as central and local discretionary services, plus a start-up supplement.

+IX.
+Internal Appeals Process

+A. The Governing School Council of each Pilot School shall develop an Internal Appeals Process ("IAP") which may be utilized by unit members at Pilot schools to allege a violation or misapplication of the terms and conditions governing the Pilot School.

-- B. A complaint under the IAP is limited to allegations that the written terms and conditions governing the Pilot School as specifically set forth in the RFP and/or written decisions of the local Governing School Council have been violated or misapplied. - C. Each Pilot School's IAP must be submitted to the Steering Committee for approval. - D. If a Pilot School cannot agree on an IAP, the process set forth in Section IX G below shall be deemed to be the IAP at that School.
-Such IAP shall also apply if the Steering Committee rejects a locally developed IAP and the Pilot School does not agree to a revised procedure, or if the Steering Committee rejects a revised procedure. - E. Every Pilot School employee shall receive a written copy of the IAP. - F. Every locally developed IAP shall provide that if a complaint cannot be satisfactorily resolved at the Pilot School level, the matter shall be submitted to the Los Angeles Pilot Schools Steering Committee.
-The Committee shall come to consensus on a final decision.
-If a final decision cannot be made by consensus, a majority vote of members present shall make a final decision.
+- B. A complaint under the IAP is limited to allegations that the written terms and conditions governing the Pilot School as specifically set forth in the RFP and/or written decisions of the local Governing School Council have been violated or misapplied. - C. Each Pilot School's IAP must be submitted to the Steering Committee for approval. - D. If a Pilot School cannot agree on an IAP, the process set forth in section IXG below shall be deemed to be the IAP at that School.
+Such IAP shall also apply if the Steering Committee rejects a locally developed IAP and the Pilot School does not agree to a revised procedure, or if the Steering Committee rejects a revised procedure. - E. Every Pilot School employee shall receive a written copy of the IAP. - F Every locally developed IAP shall provide that if a complaint cannot be satisfactorily resolved at the Pilot School level, a final decision will be made jointly by the Superintendent of Schools/designee and the President of UTLA/designee. - G This IAP shall be used at Pilot Schools only under the circumstances stated in section IXD above.
+A "complaint" for purposes of this IAP is defined as set forth in section IXB above.
+A "day", for purposes of the timelines of this IAP is defined as any day of the calendar year except Saturdays, Sundays, legal or school holidays, or District-unassigned days (e.g., Day after Thanksgiving).
+The time limits of this IAP are intentionally expedited to achieve early resolution, and are expected to be adhered to by all parties.
+Time limits may be extended or waived, but only by mutual written agreement.